rust-lang/rfcs/text/0000-futures.md

 of tree", but eventually they will make their way into the standard library.

-Ultimately asynchronous computations are executed in the form of *tasks*, which are comparable to lightweight threads.
-A task is a `()`-producing `Future`, which is owned by an *executor*, and polled to completion while the being pinned.
+Ultimately asynchronous computations are executed in the form of *tasks*, which are comparable to lightweight threads. *executor*s provide the ability to create tasks from `()`-producing `Future`s.
+The executor will pin the `Future` and `poll` it until completion inside the task that it creates for it.

-*executor*s provide the ability to "spawn" such `Future`s.
-The implementation of an executor schedules the task it owns in a cooperative fashion.
-It is up to the implementation of an executor whether on or more operation system threads are used for this, as well as how many tasks can be spawned on them in parallel.
+The implementation of an executor schedules the tasks it owns in a cooperative fashion.
+It is up to the implementation of an executor whether one or more operation system threads are used for this, as well as how many tasks can be spawned on it in parallel.
+Some executor implementations may only be able to drive a single `Future` to completion, while others can provide the ability to dynamically accept new `Future`s that are driven to completion inside tasks.

 This RFC does not include any definition of an executor.
 It merely defines the interaction between executors, tasks and `Future`s, in the form of APIs